Mike Peters (cartoonist): Editorial cartoons

-In regard to politics, Peters's editorial stances are generally left of center.
+Peters's editorial stances are generally left of center.

 Comic strip

-In 1984, he launched Mother Goose and Grimm, distributed by King Features Syndicate.
+In 1984, Peters launched Mother Goose and Grimm, distributed by King Features Syndicate.
 The strip is published in 500 newspapers, and according to King Features, it has a daily readership of 100 million.
 Peters' editorial cartoons and his comic strip are both distributed through King Features' DailyINK email service.

 Personal life

 Mike and Marian Peters have three daughters and six grandchildren.

 Exhibitions

 Beginning February 24, 2012, his strips and editorial cartoons were exhibited by the Key West Art and Historical Society at the Custom House in Key West, Florida.
 “This exhibit is a self-portrait of the artist,” said Claudia Pennington, the Society's executive director.
 “It looks into the genius of Mike Peters through his early work to the present day.”

 Awards

 In 1981, Peters won the Pulitzer Prize for editorial cartooning.
 He has received recognition for Mother Goose and Grimm with the National Cartoonists Society's 1991 Reuben Award and a nomination for their Newspaper Comic Strip Award in 2000.

 He has a star on the St. Louis Walk of Fame.